neerubhai/geohash_heatmapper/README.md

 Geohash Mapper Module
 =====================

-This project is used to create a geohash heatmap GeoJSON collection from geoJSON points with a timestamp.
+This project is used to create a geohash heatmap GeoJSON collection from GeoJSON points with a timestamp.

 ---------------